cajacko/practices/docs/checklists-reference/README.md

 - [ ] Do the unit tests pass?
 - [ ] Are there sufficient integration tests and do they pass?
 - [ ] Are there sufficient functional/end to end tests and do they pass?
 (Or do the smoke tests pass if you don't run all of them at code review?)
-- [ ] Does the code covereage pass?
+- [ ] Does the code coverage pass?
 - [ ] Does the naming of every test make sense without the code there?
 - [ ] Are the functional/end to end tests written in a clear and concise way so that a non dev can read them
 - [ ] Do all the build tasks finish successfully